overly-engineered/negligence/README.md

 # Negligence

-Negligence is a performant javascript benchmarking, used to measure the performance impact of your code dependening on array size and complexity.
+Negligence is a performant javascript benchmarking, used to measure the performance impact of your code dependent on array size and complexity.

 Each bench will be run multiple times against two different data lengths, then calculate the percentage increase across the average durations.